-- the defendant.116 Contrasts were drawn with the asserted routine revelation of previous conviction material in some continental courts. - 4.3 On 28 April 1994, the Home Secretary referred the law as to inter alia "evidence of previous misconduct in criminal proceedings" to the English Law Commission.
-The terms of reference were interpreted by that Commission as including similar fact evidence, and cross-examination of a defendant as to previous misconduct under the Criminal Evidence Act 1898 section 1.
+Others were more radical, castigating the position as counter-intuitive and unduly favourable to the defendant.
+Contrasts were drawn with the asserted routine revelation of previous conviction material in some continental courts.

+- 4.3 On 28 April 1994, the Home Secretary referred the law as to inter alia "evidence of previous misconduct in criminal proceedings" to the English Law Commission.
+The terms of reference were interpreted by that Commission as including similar fact evidence, and cross-examination of a defendant as to previous misconduct under section 1 of the Criminal Evidence Act 1898.
 The Law Commission produced a detailed Consultation Paper Evidence in Criminal Proceedings: Previous Misconduct of a Defendant (LCCP 141, London, 1996), and an ultimate Report Evidence of Bad Character in Criminal Proceedings (LC 273, London, 2001). - The English Law Commission proposals accepted the technical criticisms, but rejected more radical proposals to abolish the exclusionary approach.
 The Commission adhered to the view that bad character evidence is potentially prejudicial and a broad exclusionary rule is necessary.
 It proposed revisions which would clarify and rationalise the law.
 Under the Commission's scheme, where evidence "had to do with the alleged facts of the offence" or was "misconduct in connection with the investigation or prosecution of the offence" it would be admissible automatically.
-In other cases, the prosecution would require leave, which would be given only where one of four "gateway" conditions applied. - 4.5 These gateways (in summary) were: (1) it was background information without which a court would find it difficult or impossible to understand the case; (2) it had "substantial probative value" in relation to a matter in issue in the proceedings; (3) it related to the defendant's credibility, and the defendant had attacked another person's credibility; (4) it was given "to correct a false impression" that the defendant had created.
-There were associated leave requirements. - The United Kingdom government of the day favoured more radical reform.
-A White Paper "Justice for All" announced an intention to ensure "the widest possible range of relevant material" was available, specifically including "making information available to judges and to juries on previous convictions and misconduct where it is relevant and put in context".
-In November 2002 a Criminal Justice Bill was introduced which was based in part on the Commission's proposals but made evidence of a defendant's bad character more readily admissible.
-In particular, the Bill dropped the Commission's main proposed safeguard of a requirement for leave in relation to bad character evidence against a defendant.
-The Commission's four "gateways" were widened, and an extra (and broad) gateway was proposed for "evidence of the defendant's conviction for an offence of the same description, or of the same category, as the one with which he is charged".
+In other cases, the prosecution would require leave, which would be given only where one of four "gateway" conditions applied. - These gateways (in summary) were: (1) it was background information without which a court would find it difficult or impossible to understand the case; (2) it had "substantial probative value" in relation to a matter in issue in the proceedings; (3) it related to the defendant's credibility, and the defendant had attacked another person's credibility; (4) it was given "to correct a false impression" that the defendant had created.
+There were associated leave requirements. - 4.6 The United Kingdom government of the day favoured more radical reform.
+A White Paper "Justice for All"149 announced an intention to ensure "the widest possible range of relevant material" was available, specifically including "making information available to judges and to juries on previous convictions and misconduct where it is relevant and put in context".
+In November 2002, a Criminal Justice Bill was introduced which was based in part on the Commission's proposals but made evidence of a defendant's bad character more readily admissible.
+In particular, the Bill dropped the Commission's main proposed

 Others expressed mixed feelings.
-In The Auld Report, above n 4, Lord Justice Auld acknowledged his own personal resistance to putting previous convictions before a jury as proof of guilt even under prevailing systems, but ultimately recommended further consideration in context of a wider review having regard to "the illogicality, ineffectiveness and complexity of any rule, whatever its form, directed to keeping a defendant's previous convictions from lay but not professional fact finders." (paras 114,120).
+In The Auld Report, above n 4, paras 114,120, Lord Justice Auld acknowledged his own personal resistance to putting previous convictions before a jury as proof of guilt even under prevailing systems, but ultimately recommended further consideration in context of a wider review having regard to "the illogicality, ineffectiveness and complexity of any rule, whatever its form, directed to keeping a defendant's previous convictions from lay but not professional fact finders" (paras 114, 120).

-117 Justice for All (2002) Cmnd 5563.
-Note also the earlier paper Criminal Justice, The way Ahead (2001) Cmnd 5074.
+149 Justice for All (2002) Cmnd 5563.
+Note also the earlier paper Criminal Justice: The Way Ahead (2001) Cmnd 5074.